 No. Document Lead Partner Project Partner 1. - Approved Application Form - original - сору 2. - Partnership Agreement (and its amendments) - original - original 3. - Subsidy Contract - original - Not relevant 4. - Amendments of the Subsidy Contract - original - Not relevant 5.
 Project Progress Reports - original - Not relevant 6. - Request for Payment - original - Not relevant 7. - Certificate on validation of expenditure - original - original 8.
 Each invoice and accounting document of probative value related to project expenditure (originals to be retained at the premises of the project partner concerned) only the LP's invoices in original only PP's invoices in original 9.
-All supporting documents related to project expenditure (e.g. bank statements, public procurement documents, etc.) to be retained at the premises of the project partner concerned only the supporting documents of the LP in original only the supporting documents of the PP in original 10.
-All project deliverables (materials produced during the project period) only the project deliverables of the LP in original only the project deliverables of the PP in original 11.
-If relevant, documentation related to on-the-spot checks of the controllers (to be retained at the premises of the project partner concerned) only LP's on the spot check documentation in original only PP's on the spot check documentation in original 12.
-If relevant, documentation of monitoring visits of the JTS only LP's on-the-spot check documentation in original only PP's on-the-spot check documentation in original 13. - If relevant, audit reports - All audit reports, LP - Not relevant
+All supporting documents related to project expenditure (e.g. bank statements, public procurement documents, etc.) to be retained at the premises of the project partner concerned only the supporting documents of the LP in original only the supporting documents of the PP in original 10. - All project deliverables (materials produced during - only the project - only the project